lewybagz/api-manager/feature_tracker.md

-# Zeker API Manager - UX Feature Enhancement Tracker
+# ZekerKey API Manager - UX Feature Enhancement Tracker

-This document tracks the progress of new UX features being implemented in the Zeker API Manager.
+This document tracks the progress of new UX features being implemented in the ZekerKey API Manager.

 ## Feature Prioritization Key